Informfully/Documentation/docs/source/compass.rst

   Please visit the `Item Entries <https://informfully.readthedocs.io/en/latest/items.html>`_ page to see how Informfully stores recommendations.
   We provide an example entry of a news article.
-  The collection, however, can accomodate any item and be configured to match your use case.
+  The collection, however, can accommodate any item and be configured to match your use case.

 Creating Recommendation Lists
 -----------------------------